 What will happen to my data?

 UK Data protection regulation requires that we state the legal basis for processing information about you.
 In the case of research, this is ‘a task in the public interest.’
-The University of Oxford, based in the United Kingdom is the sponsor for this study, and the data controller and is responsible for looking after your information and using it properly.
+The University of Oxford, based in the United Kingdom is the sponsor for this study and the data controller, and is responsible for looking after your information and using it properly.

 We will be using information from you and your medical records to do this research and will use the minimum personally-identifiable information possible.
 People will use this information to do the research or to check your records to make sure that the research is being done properly.
 We will keep all information about you safe and secure on a non-networked computer at the Universities of Oxford, York and Exeter.